Ali-Mikael/IS-course/h3-lab.md

 > **This is what i found out:_**
 - 998 tcp ports were close.
 - The MAC address (also which manufacturer).
-- What kind of machine type
+- Machine type
 - Operating system
 - Network distance

 **Scanning localhost**
 -Gave me the same type of information.
 -After I activated the ssh server (which was already installed).
-This time it gave the information on that specific port and the ssh keys.
+-This time it gave the information on that specific port and the ssh keys.